Vuong-Chu/Notes/README.md

 # Notes
-This note is to summarize everything about Econometrics, Quant, Python, Java and SWE.
+This note is to summarize everything I feel hard to understand in Econometrics, Quant, Python, Java and SWE.